Giant Mountains: Winter sport

 Around 1900 a number of sports clubs were founded in the Giant Mountains.
 The leading role of the region back then was emphasised by the fact that 5 of the 12 founding clubs of the Austrian Ski Federation (ÖSV) were located in this part of the Bohemia, that the office of the ÖSV was located in Hohenelbe (Vrchlabí) for the first three years (afterwards it moved to Vienna and finally Innsbruck) and that the first president of the ÖSV was Guido Rotter, a local from the mountains.
 The clubs on the Silesian side were part of the German Ski Association (DSV).
 After the breakup of Austro-Hungary and the creation of Czechoslovakia the German clubs of the Bohemian side of the Giant mountains joined the newly founded HDW, an association for all German winter sports clubs in Czechoslovakia, whereas the small Czech minority joined the Svaz lyžařů, an association for all Czech winter sports clubs.

 The towns and villages of the Giant Mountains became a popular venue for national and international competitions, its athletes ranked among the best of the era.
 The first German Nordic combined champion was a local, the competition itself was staged in Schreiberhau (Szklarska Poręba).
 Schreiberhau also hosted several luge championships.
 Martin Tietze and his sister Friedel from neighbouring Brückenberg (Karpacz) won the European luge championships many times.
 The first Rendezvous race, predecessor of today's Nordic Ski Championships, was hosted by Johannisbad, the majority of the competitions were won by HDW athletes.

 Hiking

 The mountain range is traversed by the cross-border hiking trail along the main ridge called the "Polish–Czech Friendship Trail".
 The start point is located on Szrenica and the end in the Okraj Pass/Pomezní boudy; the length of the trail is approx. 30 km; the level of difficulty is moderate.
 The trail partially overlaps with ski trails.

+On the mountain is The Meadow hut, the oldest mountain hut on the ridges of the Krkonoše Mountains.
+In 1625, a farm building (a simple shelter for pilgrims) stood along the Silesian Road, a trade route connecting Bohemia and Silesia.